MrFriendCS/H-CS/docs/H-CS-SDD.md

 ### Reading from a file

-If the number of records to be read from a file is known then a fixed loop can be used
+If the number of lines to be read from a file is known then a fixed loop can be used, otherwise a conditional loop can be used.
+Alternatively, the unknown number of lines can be counted, and then a fixed loop used.

 #### Fixed loop

 #### Conditional loop

+#### Counting lines in a file

 ### Reading parallel arrays from a file